Legal Representation For Pedestrian Accident Victims

 - Folsom and Pearl

-- Flashing crosswalk on 28 th St. south of Iris
+- Flashing crosswalk on 28th Street south of Iris

 People who walk while listening to headphones are especially vulnerable to being in an auto-pedestrian accident.
 The number of serious injuries to pedestrians listening to headphones has tripled in the last six years.
-A study published by researchers at the University of Maryland School of Medicine in Baltimore found that, most pedestrians involved in accidents are males (68%) and that two thirds of the victims were under the age of thirty.
-People listening to headphones are often unaware of what is going on around them, and may not be able to hear the sound of an approaching vehicle, a car horn, or a train whistle.
+A study published by researchers at the University of Maryland School of Medicine in Baltimore found that most pedestrians involved in accidents are males (68%) and that two-thirds of the victims were under the age of 30.
+People listening to headphones are often unaware of what is going on around them and may not be able to hear the sound of an approaching vehicle, a car horn or a train whistle.
 Therefore, you should exercise extra caution if you are walking near traffic while listening to headphones.

-The National Highway and Transportation Safety Administration has promulgated the following safety tips to help keep pedestrians safe:
+The NHTSA has promulgated the following safety tips to help keep pedestrians safe:

 - Walk, don’t run or dart, into the street.

-- Look for signs that a car is about to move (rear lights, exhaust smoke, sound of motor, wheels turning).
+- Look for signs that a car is about to move (rear lights, exhaust smoke, the sound of a motor, wheels turning).

-Dennis Mahoney, M.D., is not only an experienced Colorado personal injury attorney; he is also a licensed medical doctor.
+Dennis Mahoney, M.D., is not only an experienced Colorado and Wyoming personal injury attorney, but he is also a licensed medical doctor.
 We understand the nature of the physical injuries caused by the accident and can explain the science and medicine to the jury.
 Our attorneys are also skilled at cross-examining the doctors who are hired by insurance companies and who will try to minimize your injuries.
 We have achieved successful judgments and settlements on behalf of hundreds of injured victims.

 No Upfront Cost To You